myerspat/pyMAISE/docs/source/user_guide.rst

 Random Search
 ^^^^^^^^^^^^^

 Random search evaluates hyper-parameter configurations from randomly sampled distributions.
-As this method in pyMAISE uses ``RandomizedSearchCV`` from scikit-learn, we can define the parameter spaces as dictionaries of scipy.stats.distributions or lists.
+As this method in pyMAISE uses ``RandomizedSearchCV`` from scikit-learn, we can define the parameter spaces as dictionaries of ``scipy.stats`` distributions or lists.
 While the number of evaluated parameter configurations grows quickly in grid search, random search requires you to define the number of iterations to sample and train models.
 Here is an example with ``lasso`` and ``rforest``:

 .. code-block:: python